 Do you have a preventive maintenance program in place?

 What testing procedures do you perform before renting out vehicles?

-How will you handle any breakage that occurs while equipment is in my possession?
+How will you handle any repairs that are needed while the vehicle is in my possession?

 Do you provide on-site service?

 Do you guarantee response times for repairing or replacing vehicles that break down while in my possession?